tyrwh/deltabreedquery/README.md

 1. get_xyz() to just pull all the data for a given data type
 2. search_xyz() to pass search terms as lists

-You could allow for people to pass commands into get, but I'm not sure if that's much faster tbh
+You could allow for people to pass specific search terms into a GET call, but I'm not sure if that's much faster than search tbh.

-Every get/search should have a checkpoint for 404/401 error and supply a helpful error message if possible
+Every get/search should have a checkpoint for 404/401 error and supply a helpful error message if possible.

 ### PAGE SIZE

-From some basic testing, I haven't seen any noticeable time difference between a request with pageSize=500 and one with pageSize=50.

-The higher the page size, the fewer calls you have to send.
-Thus, the overall time for a request scales inversely with the page size.
+From some rudimentary testing, I haven't seen any noticeable time difference between a request with `pageSize=500` and one with `pageSize=50`.
+The overall time for a request scales inversely with the page size, since the larger the pageSize, the more individual calls you have to make.

-I assume you could run into timeout issues or something if you set the pageSize too high.
-This is worth testing though.
+I assume you could run into timeout issues or something if you set the page size too high.
+This is probably worth testing or asking the Breeding Insight dev team.

-For now, I'm using a default pageSize of 1000.
+For now, I'm using the default `pageSize` of 1000.
 It's a nice round number.

 ### TRAITS

-The most common use case is probably to pull all traits, since most people have a manageable number of traits (10s, rarely >100) in their program.

-Would you ever need to search it?
-Probably not often, but it makes sense to implement a Search functionality all the same.

-The nomenclature gets a bit confusing.
-The frontend calls it Ontology, but in terms of BrAPI-compliant endpoints, the core data is stored on the /variables endpoint, not /ontology or /traits.
-For simplicity, I'm calling it "traits"
+The nomenclature for traits gets a bit confusing.
+The frontend calls it Ontology, but in terms of BrAPI endpoints, the core data is stored on the `/variables` endpoint, not `/ontology` or `/traits`.
+For simplicity, I've just called it "Traits" throughout.

+The most common use case is probably to just pull all traits, since most people have a manageable number of traits (10s, rarely >100) in their program.
+It seems rarer that you'd want to search traits for a specific reason.

+The Ontology table in DeltaBreed captures most of the core info, but I've also added in a few things (min, max, category levels) from the "Show details" pane as well.

-I couldn't figure out where the full text descriptions of each trait were stored.
+*Note:* I couldn't figure out where the full text descriptions of each trait were stored.
 Maybe this is in a non-BrAPI endpoint?
 Either way, I'm skipping this for now.

-Match the appearance of the Ontology table in DeltaBreed, but add in the stuff from the "Show details" pane as well.

 ### GERMPLASM

 Nothing super fancy here.
 Just match the appearance of the table exactly.

 How do you pull pedigrees?
 I think that is a different task altogether.